ciscorx/7z-revisions/README.md

 ## Required features:<br/>
    hl-line+.el,<br/>
    p7zip,<br/>
-   diffutils  ( just the patch and diff commands )
+   diffutils  ( just the diff command )

 ### On Windows
  When running on Microsoft Windows, access to additional dos commands becomes necessary, such as diff, awk, fciv, and optionally grep.<br/>